nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/3-templates.md

 contributors: [rigor789, tralves]
 ---

-You can also use NativeScript's [template system](https://docs.nativescript.org/tooling/app-templates) to bootstrap your `nativescript-vue` app.
+You can use NativeScript's [template system](https://docs.nativescript.org/tooling/app-templates) to bootstrap your `nativescript-vue` app.
 All these templates generate a NativeScript app that uses the `nativescript-vue` plugin.
-Some templates are equipped with more features such as support for Vue.js Single File Component (`.vue`) and livereload.
+Some templates are equipped with more features such as support for Vue.js Single File Components (`.vue`) and livereload.

 ## nativescript-vue-template